PacktPublishing/Kibana-8.x-A-Quick-Start-Guide-to-Data-Analysis/README.md

-# Kibana-8-Definitive-Guide
+# Kibana 8.x – A Quick Start Guide to Data Analysis
-Kibana 8 Definitive Guide, published by Packt
+Kibana 8.x – A Quick Start Guide to Data Analysis, published by Packt